finnsson/pagerjs/README.md

     newChildren:ko.observableArray([])

-### Should be possible to load view content using a custom method
+## Load view content using a custom method

 In order to facilitate programming in the large it is useful to be able to extract views as separate components.
 These views should not be forced to be stored as html-fragments or be loaded with jQuery.